bodo-ai/PyDough/documentation/dsl.md

 ).WHERE(pct_of_packages >= 1.0)
 ```

-**Good Example #7**: Identifies which months of the year have numbers of packages shipped in that month that are above the average for all months.
+**Good Example #7**: Identify which months of the year have numbers of packages shipped in that month that are above the average for all months.

 ```py
 %%pydough